-You may have only one loan outstanding at any time.
-Once a loan is repaid in full, you may request another loan.
-The costs and expenses for the loan will be deducted from your Plan account.
+You may have only two loans outstanding at any time.
+Once a loan or loans is repaid in full, you may request another loan.
+The costs and expenses for the loan(s) will be deducted from your Plan account.
 Loan repayments are made directly to Fidelity through an electronic loan repayment service.
+Note that your request for a loan may be denied if you have not timely paid off a prior loan or factors exist that may affect your ability to repay a new loan.